SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 ### Changes to Next Iteration
 - Design Patterns should be integrated.
+- Code and design changes based on needs once different parts are integrated

 ### Screencast URL
 [Youtube Link to KoelnerDomspatzen's Deliverable Three]()